-- B. Every player is responsible to treat equipment (balls, bats, etc.) like it is his or her own.
+- A. It is important that our attitude and behavior be under control at all times.
+The team suffers when an individual loses control or gets frustrated.
+Respect toward officials, players, and a coach is expected.
+The High School Principal, Athletic Director, and coaches will deal with inappropriate language or conduct carried out in the classroom or on the athletic field. - B. Every player is responsible to treat equipment (balls, bats, etc.) like it is his or her own.
 The athlete will pay for damaged equipment.
-Locker rooms and dug outs (home and away) must be cleaned before leaving. - C. The uniform issued to each athlete is his/her responsibility.
+Locker rooms and dugouts (home and away) must be cleaned before leaving. - C. The uniform issued to each athlete is his/her responsibility.
 Lost or damaged uniforms must be paid for in full.
-All uniforms need to be cleaned properly and returned clean.

-- D. All injuries must be reported to the coach so that proper care may be given. - E. Use of alcohol and tobacco (including vaping): First Violation - The student will be denied participation in 20% of scheduled public performances (not scrimmages) or 3 events, whichever is greater.
+All uniforms need to be cleaned properly and returned clean. - D. All injuries must be reported to the coach so that proper care may be given. - E. Use of alcohol, tobacco, and/or drugs (including vaping): First Violation The student will be denied participation in 20% of scheduled public performances (not scrimmages) or 3 events, whichever is greater.
 The student will forfeit any positions of leadership and awards relating to a position of leadership.